AET-CS/aet-cs.github.io/white/2025/CS11/calendar.md

     - Pattern Matching
         - Match the methods in [this code](./practice/patterns/PatternMatching.java) to [this output](./practice/patterns/PatternMatching.pdf).
 Not all methods will be used!
-        - Run the code to see the answer (set 'decrypt' to true)
+        - Run the code to see the answer
     - Download [DrawingDemo](./practice/drawing/DrawingDemo.java) and [stdlib](./practice/drawing/stdlib.jar)
         - Make a New IntelliJ project called DrawingDemo
         - Copy in the java file above and add the stdlib.jar to your src/ folder